 Simple to craft and with roots in New Orleans, the pre-prohibition cocktail looks fun with its green color and preponderance of crushed ice.
 However, the Absinthe Frappe packs a wallop thanks to its main ingredient – absinthe.

 We’re not exaggerating when we say that the Absinthe Frappe is potent.
-Absinthe, the drink’s primary ingredient, has an ABV that can be as high as high as 70%.
+Absinthe, the drink’s primary ingredient, has an ABV that can be as high as 70%.
 As for its neon green color, seeing is believing.

 The Absinthe Frappe’s potency isn’t a bad thing but we suggest moderation.
 After all, this classic cocktail was iconic enough in its heyday to inspire a song called Absinthe Frappe in the Broadway show It Happened in Nordland.